NXPPlugNTrust/nano-package/examples/se05x_crypto/k64/readme.rst

 **Prequisite**

-1. Download the frdmk64f SDK from https://mcuxpresso.nxp.com/en/select.
+1. Download the frdmk64f SDK from https://mcuxpresso.nxp.com/en/select (version - 2.12).
+Ensure MMCAU is selected.

 2. unzip and place the sdk in parallel to the nano package as shown in the image below.
 Rename the sdk folder to "frdmk64f-sdk".